nowells/git-goggles/README.rst

 Field Reference
 ===============

-In the table outputted by git-codereview, each row corresponds to a branch, with the following fields:
+In the table outputted by git-goggles, each row corresponds to a branch, with the following fields:

 * Status: the current status of your branch